PhantomDraft/phantomdraft.github.io/content/en/page/privacy-policy.md

 ### 1.6.
 Google Ads

 This site uses Google Ads to display advertisements.
 Google Ads may collect data to personalize ad experiences.
-Refer to [Google's Advertising Policy](https://policies.google.com/technologies/ads) for more details.
+Refer to <a href="https://policies.google.com/technologies/ads" rel="nofollow" target="_blank">Google's Advertising Policy</a> for more details.

 ### 1.7.
 Script Control

-For users who prefer to limit or block scripts, I recommend using browser extensions like [NoScript](https://noscript.net/).
+For users who prefer to limit or block scripts, I recommend using browser extensions like <a href="https://noscript.net/" rel="nofollow" target="_blank">NoScript</a>.
 This tool allows you to manage which scripts are executed on websites.
 Please note that disabling certain scripts may affect the functionality of this site.

 ## 2. Ownership of Content